zeling595/tp/docs/DeveloperGuide.md

 <!-- Archive and Unarchive Booking feature -->
 ### Archive and Unarchive Booking feature

-The archive booking feature is facilitated by:
+The archive and unarchive booking feature is facilitated by:
 1. `active` boolean flag in `Booking` class.
 When `active = false`, a booking is considered "archived".
 1. The archive booking feature simply sets this flag in the Booking class to false in order to archive a booking.
 Similarly, the unarchive booking feature would set this flag back to true to unarchive a booking.